-Queries to retrieve the API Master Ref
+1. Queries to retrieve the API Master Ref

-/api/v2 queries performed to retrieve the API Master Ref that your application will need to retrieve the most up-to-date version of the API.
-These requests should not be cached to make sure the client application is retrieving the latest API Ref before each query.
+/api/v2 queries are made to retrieve the API Master Ref that your application needs to retrieve the most up-to-date version of the API with all of your latest document updates.
+These requests should not be cached to ensure that the client application always retrieves the latest API Ref before each query.
 These requests are hitting Prismic's AWS facilities in the US East (N. Virginia) region.

 To get a more accurate answer to the response time question, we recommend that you perform your own tests on your end.